wangyi-fudan/wyGPT/README.md

 No model is perfect but some are useful.

 ***Introduction***

-This is my 2.5 years' effort on GPT.
+This is my 2.5 years' day-and-night efforts on GPT.
 It is mature and highly optimized on single GPU.

 ***usage:***